 Our intention is to have all applications in by the start of teaching each academic year.
 An application would be considered at any time during the academic year, however, Bursary payments will not be back-dated before the application date.
 The College cannot say in advance how much money there will be per week/course per student.
 The College is given a fixed amount of money which we award to students based on their individual applications and there is no guaranteed level of payment, as well as the possibility of no award being given.
 The payment is therefore likely to vary from one academic year to the next.
 Each year, after the start of teaching, the College will know how many students have made successful applications and will then be able to calculate how much to pay each week.
 This weekly amount will be published to successful applicants and the amount of the award will depend upon individual circumstances and available funds.
 The weekly amount is reviewed at the mid-year point and may be adjusted (higher or lower) to ensure the funds allocated by the government are fairly distributed.
-In addition, successful applicants will also receive where required a single payment for courses enrolled upon for the 22/23 academic year to cover essential participation costs (such as protective clothing or equipment).
-This may take between four to six weeks to process and pay.
-All bursary students will also receive a stationary pack, and where required, an LRC pack which will contain books and/or a scientific calculator required for a bursary student to complete specific courses.
+In addition, successful applicants will also receive where required a single payment for courses enrolled upon for the 23/24 academic year to cover essential participation costs (such as protective clothing or equipment).
+This may take some time to process and pay, with the payment being made in the first week after October half-term.
+All bursary students will also receive a free stationary pack, and where required, an LRC pack which will contain books and/or a scientific calculator as required for a bursary student to complete specific courses.
 If a student is experiencing severe financial hardship and further assistance is needed with the direct costs of study such as equipment, books, travel, work experience, exam costs and trips the student must speak with the bursary officer and request, complete and return an 'Exceptional Circumstances Claim form'.